Steering column: Collapsible column

 A common device to enhance car safety is the collapsible steering column.
 This is designed to collapse in the event of a collision to protect the driver from harm.
 The column can collapse after impact with a tolerance ring inserted between the inner shaft of the steering column and the external housing.
 The wavelike protrusions on the circumference of the tolerance ring act as a spring to hold the two parts in place in normal driving conditions.
 At a specific level of force, for example in the event of a collision, the tolerance ring allows the inner shaft to slip inside the housing, so the column can collapse, absorbing energy from the impact.
+In 1967, General Motors introduced its 'energy absorbing' steering column which consisted of a lattice-mesh outer tube section which was designed to crush on impact whilst the inner shaft telescoped.
+This column design first appeared on Chevrolet vehicles, and was rolled out to all of GM's divisions worldwide in the following years.

 In virtually all modern vehicles, the lower section of the inner shaft is articulated with universal joints which helps control movement of the column in a frontal impact, and also gives engineers freedom in mounting the steering gear itself.